-I guess it’s not sex, drugs, and rock n’ roll anymore. it’s sex, drugs, guns, and whatever profession you make a lot of dough in.
+I guess it’s not sex, health drugs, cure and rock n’ roll anymore. it’s sex, drugs, guns, and whatever profession you make a lot of dough in.
 Music, acting, politics, stocks, the NFL, it doesn’t matter.
 Chris Cook happens to be the latest in the succession of arrests in the NFL.
 At least his was during a lockout, so he cannot be punished yet.

 Chris Cook was arrested Saturday for brandishing a handgun during a fight in Lynchburg, Virginia.
 Cook denies pulling out a gun during a fight, but does admit that he was in an argument.

 According to Cook, he was riding his bike when his neighbor started screaming at him about calling the police on his brother.
 Cook denies calling the police on this guy’s brother, but returned in kind because, ” You’re not going to scream at me like I’m your child,” he said, “so I screamed back at him.”